MicrosoftDocs/azure-devops-docs/docs/boards/work-items/about-work-items.md

 <a id="workflow-states">  </a>

-### State, Reason, and workflow
+### Track active, open, resolved, or closed work items

 Workflow states define how a work item progresses from its creation to closure.
+Workflow states also determine whether a work item appears on a backlog or board as described in [How workflow category states are used in Azure Boards backlogs and boards](/workflow-and-state-categories.md).

 The four main states that are defined for the User Story (Agile process) describe a user story's progression.
-The workflow states are *New*, *Active*, *Resolved*, and *Closed*.
-The *Removed* state supports removing a work item from appearing on the backlog.
-To learn more, see [Move, change, or delete work items](../backlogs/remove-delete-work-items.md#remove).)
+The workflow states are *New*, *Active*, *Resolved*, *Closed*, and *Removed*.
 The following images illustrate the natural progressions and regressions for User Stories (Agile), Issues (Basic), Product Backlog Items (Scrum), or Requirements (CMMI).
 Similar progressions and regressions are defined for other work item types for each process.

 [!INCLUDE [temp](../includes/four-process-workflow.md)]

+> [!NOTE]
+> - A work item can exist in one and only one state.
+> - When all work is complete, set the work item **State** to
+> - The Kanban board and Sprint Taskboard support viewing and updating the workflow state of requirements or tasks, respectively, using drag and drop.
+To learn more, see [Start using your Kanban board](../boards/kanban-quickstart.md) and [Update and monitor your Taskboard](../sprints/task-board.md).
+> - Depending on the :::image type="icon" source="../media/icons/view-options-icon.png" border="false"::: **View Options** you select, work items in a *Closed* or *Completed* state won't appear on the backlog.
+> - The *Removed* state supports removing a work item from appearing on the backlog.
+To learn more, see [Move, change, or delete work items](../backlogs/remove-delete-work-items.md#remove).
+> - You can query work items by **State** and other fields to list work in progress, resolved, or completed.

 <a id="assign" />
 <a id="assign-work-items"></a>